 - C. Reassessments: After the initial assessment, annual assessments are referred to as reassessments. - 1.
-Definition of Annual: 365 days after the prior assessment through the end of the month. - 2.
-Example: If the prior assessment is July 23, 2011, then the case manager must complete the annual assessment by July 31, 2012. - D. Client Not Capable of Providing Information: If a client is unable to provide information for the assessment due to illness or impairment, the case manager must attempt to obtain the information from the spouse, family, caregiver or other source. - E. Assessment Face-to-Face Requirement: Initial assessments and reassessments must be administered face-to-face with the client using a new Comprehensive Assessment (DOEA 701B). - F. Sharing of Completed Assessments: All DOEA-funded program agencies shall utilize assessments completed by other agency staff that have been trained and certified to complete the assessment forms. - G. Changes in Client Condition: If the client's condition changes during the year and significantly affects the client's functional status, then the case manager shall review the impact of this change and complete a new face- to-face comprehensive assessment. - 1.
+Definition of Annual: 365 days after the prior assessment through the end of the month.
+Reassessments may be completed up to 30 days prior to clients' annual reassessment due date - 2.
+Example: If the prior assessment is July 14, 2016, then the annual reassessment must be completed between the dates of June 14, 2017, and July 31, 2017. - D. Client Not Capable of Providing Information: If a client is unable to provide information for the assessment due to illness or impairment, the case manager must attempt to obtain the information from the caregiver and/or designee. - E. Assessment Face-to-Face Requirement: Initial assessments and reassessments must be administered face-to-face with the client using a new Comprehensive Assessment (DOEA 701B). - F. Sharing of Completed Assessments: All DOEA-funded program agencies shall utilize assessments completed by other agency staff that have been trained and certified to complete the assessment forms. - G. Changes in Client Condition: If the client's condition changes during the year and significantly affects the client's functional status, then the case manager shall review the impact of this change and complete a new face- to-face comprehensive assessment. - 1.
 The case manager shall make appropriate notations in the case record and revise the care plan accordingly. - 2.
 Examples of Significant Changes: - a.
 Changes in health status such as an accident or illness; - b.
 Change in living situation; - c.
 Changes in the caregiver relationship; - d.
-Loss, damage or deterioration of the home living environment; - e.
+Loss, damage or deterioration of the home living environment;

+- e.
 Loss of spouse, family member or close friend; or - f.
-Loss in income.

-- 3. Face-to-Face Requirement: The case manager will conduct a face-to-face interview with the client and complete a new assessment to document the significant changes in the client's condition(s). - H. Assessment Training and Certification: The following procedures shall be followed in regards to training and certification: - 1.
-Training/Certification: Staff must have received training and certification on completing the assessment forms prior to conducting client assessments.
+Loss in income. - 3.
+Face-to-Face Requirement: The case manager will conduct a face-to-face interview with the client and complete a new assessment to document the significant changes in the client's condition(s). - 4.
+Assessment Training and Certification: Staff must have received training and certification on completing the assessment forms prior to conducting client assessments.

-CONDUCTING THE INTERVIEW:
+CONDUCTING THE INTERVIEW